tryb3l/playwright-boilerplate/README.md

 # playwright-boilerplate
-Bolilerplate for playwright testing projects
+Bolilerplate for playwright testing project.
+At the moment working on helper functions and API test examples